Burns Square Historic District: History

-In 1950, Paul Rudolph, from the Sarasota School of Architecture, designed a modern addition containing 18 one-bedroom apartments, with additional retail space on the ground floor also added to the triangle building.
-The 1960 City Directory reflects that the Sarasota Herald-Tribune had by this time moved to 801 S. Tamiami Trail, and Privett's Drugs was at 1605 Third Street with a new owner.
+In 1950, Paul Rudolph, from the Sarasota School of Architecture, designed a modern addition to the triangular Burns building.
+The Rudolph addition increased the number of one-bedroom apartments to 18, with additional retail space on the ground floor.
+The 1960 City Directory reflects that by this time the Sarasota Herald-Tribune had moved to 801 South Tamiami Trail and Privett's Drugs was located at 1605 Third Street with a new owner.

-In 1986, Denise Kowal bought the triangle building and its 1950's addition to save it from demolition by speculators who wanted to build a high-rise on the property.
+In 1986, Denise Kowal bought the triangular building and its 1950s addition to save them from demolition by speculators who wanted to build a high-rise on the property.
 She made extensive interior and exterior renovations.
 A cupola, wrought iron balconies, awnings, and tile address signs were also added.
 Three of the original studio apartments were converted to a single apartment that Kowal occupied with her two sons in 1996.
 In 1997, the residence was featured in the Sarasota Alliance for Historic Preservation annual Historic Homes Tour.
+Later, she restored the Burns building, removing many of the new features she had added.
+In April 2025, Kowal was awarded a 2025 Sarasota County Heritage Award at a presentation by the Sarasota Alliance for Historic Preservation that recognized her recent restoration of the building as an outstanding contribution to the preservation and understanding of the resources of the community.

-In 1999, the area was renamed Burns Square Historic District by the area stakeholders, replacing Herald Square, as an honor to Owen Burns and the history of this triangle shaped district.
+In 1999, the area was renamed to "Burns Square Historic District" by the area stakeholders, replacing Herald Square, as an honor to Owen Burns and the history of this triangularly shaped district.